TheRebeLiasOne/anti-khanmigo/README.md

 I'm still working on these filters, so not everything may be blocked yet.
 This is my first time making a filter, so apologies if it looks duct taped together.

 ## What it Blocks
-* Khanmigo sidebar in lessons
+* Khanmigo sidebar in lessons, videos, and
 * Khanmigo link in nav bar
 * Khanmigo section in Learner Home sidebar
-* The entire Khanmigo activities page (slightly broken; won't work on AdBlock Plus)
+* The entire Khanmigo activities page
+* Khanmigo courses under "Life Skills" and "Khan for Educators"

 ### Not blocked
 * Khanmigo tab in user settings (in case they do enable the ability to configure it)
 * Some less "in your face" entrypoints may not be filtered yet.
+* The "Tutor Me" button when incorrectly answering a question may still appear, but clicking it does nothing.

 ## Optional: Fanboy's Anti-AI Suggestions List